bhanu18/unit_conversion/README.md

 * add a .env file at the root folder and use MONGO_DB_CONNECTION_STRING variable to define the connection string
 * Run npm i to install all the dependecies
 * npm run dev to run the app and go to localhost:5000

+****if port 5000 is occupied then you define the port in .env file using PORT varieble